spatial_heatmap() Creates a spatial heatmap for a given

 The names of the background image's sample_id fields in the spe object; this provides a unique identifier for the background image to be used for plotting (if there are multiple images under imgData(spe)) and only plots samples associated with the specified image sample_id.
 Example: c("Image0","Raw_noMarkings").
 Image data stored under the spe object can be viewed by imgData(spe)

 The name of the background image image_id.
-Together with the
+Together

 Position type for the given spatial coordinates of samples in spe.
 Current options are: "topleft_corner", "topright_corner".
 Default is blank, which assumes coordinates are bottom right.